awsdocs/aws-glue-developer-guide/doc_source/attach-policy-iam-user.md

 **Note**
 You can skip this step if you use the AWS managed policy **AWSGlueConsoleFullAccess**\.
 **Important**
 AWS Glue needs permission to assume a role that is used to perform work on your behalf\. **To accomplish this, you add the `iam:PassRole` permissions to your AWS Glue users\.** This policy grants permission to roles that begin with `AWSGlueServiceRole` for AWS Glue service roles, and `AWSGlueServiceNotebookRole` for roles that are required when you create a notebook server\.
 You can also create your own policy for `iam:PassRole` permissions that follows your naming convention\.
+Per security best practices, it is recommended to restrict access by tightening policies to further restrict access to Amazon S3 bucket and Amazon CloudWatch log groups\.
+For an example Amazon S3 policy, see [Writing IAM Policies: How to Grant Access to an Amazon S3 Bucket](https://aws.amazon.com/blogs/security/writing-iam-policies-how-to-grant-access-to-an-amazon-s3-bucket/)\.

 In this step, you create a policy that is similar to `AWSGlueConsoleFullAccess`\.
 You can find the most current version of `AWSGlueConsoleFullAccess` on the IAM console\.